 Ever heard the story that Jamie Lee Curtis genetically is a male or a hermaphrodite?
 Since there is neither a proof for nor against this case, it cannot be said for sure, but this story appears to be an urban legend.

 Snopes has been uncovering urban legends since 1995 and quite frankly is a fantastic source for online entertainment.
 The main site features a Top 15 list of legends on the left and a rich selection of categories in the center.

 If someone tells you a story you’re not so sure of, go ahead and search Snopes.
 And if you think you have uncovered a myth that is not yet listed on Snopes, become a part of the supporting crew and submit the rumor, photo or video in question.

 Chain emails are the worst.
-Fake virus warnings, false missing child reports or scary threats such as “forward or die“.
+Fake virus warnings, false missing child reports or scary threats such as ““.
 Yeah right!

 Please don’t foster the chain, break it!
 You can easily verify whether or not the chain is valid at BreakTheChain by using the search feature and a few keywords.

 So these are the best three sites from my point of view.
 Of course there are many more.
 Either way, next time you come across a doubtful email, don’t just discard it.
 Take a moment to educate the sender with a link back to the respective article on one of those sites.

 Also next time you have a bad experience as a customer, don’t just let it go, rather second a previous post of a similar issue or spread the word and you may keep someone else from making the same mistake.